fetchai/docs/pages/docs/guides/agents/booking-demo.md

 In this demo, we want to show how to set up the code to create a restaurant booking service with two μAgents: a **restaurant** with tables available, and a **user** requesting table availability.

-We also want to define 2 specific **protocols**, one for table querying (i.e., **Table querying protocol**) and one for table booking (i.e., **Table booking protocol**), to be called from a main script we will create at the end of this demonstration.
+We also want to define 2 specific **protocols**, one for table querying (i.e., **Table querying protocol**) and one for table booking (i.e., **Table booking protocol**).
+Then we will need to define two uAgents scripts, **restaurant** and **user**, which will make use of the protocols to query and book a table.

 1. Navigate towards the directory you created for your project.
 2. In here, we need to create a folder for this task: `mkdir booking_demo`.
-3. Inside this folder, create a **main.py** script, and another folder for your protocols: `touch main.py`, `mkdir protocols`.
+3. Inside this folder we will create another folder for our **protocols**: `mkdir protocols`.
+4. After having defined our protocols, we will create a scripts for our **restaurant** and **user** uAgents, which will make use of these protocols to query, check, confirm and book an available table at the restaurant.

-We are ready to write the code for our 2 protocols and main scripts.
+We are ready to write the code for our 2 protocols.

 ## Protocols
 ### Table querying protocol